 How to apply

-In addition to the Project Proposal, please also enclose, as main proposer, a curriculum vitae.
+In addition to the Project Proposal and industry letter of support, please also enclose, as main proposer, a curriculum vitae.

 Selection of projects